DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/02 Create a DevExtreme Application/00 Create a DevExtreme Application.md

 If you are starting a project from scratch, use the DevExtreme Angular Template.
-It is a simple application with a navigation menu and several sample views in a responsive layout.
+It is a simple application with a navigation menu and several sample views in a responsive layout (see <a href="https://devexpress.github.io/devextreme-angular-template/#/home">live preview</a>).

 ![DevExtreme Angular Template](/images/dx-application-templates/angular-app-template.png)